Tag: Setting Boundaries

 Although he had never admitted this term to Susan, she instinctively knew he saw part of her this way.

-For years, Gerald had managed to keep Susan’s “dragon” asleep by not disturbing the peace when she was on edge.
+For years, Gerald managed to keep Susan’s “dragon” asleep by not disturbing the peace when she was on edge.

 Customers, family members, in-laws… Gerald could smooth over anything with anyone.